Resident234/php.net/pages/www.php.net_sqlite3.query.php.md

 The recommended way to do a SQLite3 query is to use a statement.
 For a table creation, a query might be fine (and easier) but for an insert, update or select, you should really use a statement, it&apos;s really easier and safer as SQLite will escape your parameters according to their type.
 SQLite will also use less memory than if you created the whole query by yourself.
-Example:
+Example:<br><br>

 ```
 <?php